Replacement Renault key cards

 Two basic types of key card have been supplied with different models of Renault vehicles for a number of years.
 The first is similar to many 'standard' vehicle remote keys.
 It has buttons to lock or unlock the car, but instead of fitting into the ignition lock, it is inserted into a dashboard slot to start the engine.
 The second type only requires you to have the card in a pocket or handbag and is 'recognised' by the vehicle, allowing you to open the doors and start the car.
 As for the name, there is some debate as to whether they should be called key cards or keycards, and in their literature, even Renault and their main agents appear unsure at times!
 However, there is very little debate among owners that although they have their benefits and generally work well, these cards can sometimes be a problem, and an expensive one too.

-The most sensible advice we can ever give is to make sure you have at least one spare key card hidden away somewhere in case of trouble.
-It is all too easy to break or lose one card and to keep using the only spare on a 'when I get round to it' basis.
-Of course, it is inevitable that this is exactly the time when you will lose or break the spare as well.
-However, we are all human and we know things don't always go to plan.
+The most sensible advice we can ever give is of course to make sure you have at least one spare key card hidden away somewhere in case of trouble.
+It is all too easy to break or lose one card and to keep using the only spare on a 'when I get round to it' basis, but it is inevitable that this is exactly the time when you will lose or break the spare as well.
+However, we are all human and we know things don't always go to plan or get forgotten.

-At MK T&B Centre we specialise in car keys and are well known for our ability to supply Renault key cards at a significant saving from main agent prices.
-In fact, we are one of the UK's leading supplier of replacement cards and can supply the relevant units for virtually all models: and all at prices offering a substantial saving from main agent rates.
+At MK T and B Centre we specialise in car keys and are well known for our ability to supply Renault key cards at a significant saving from main agent prices.
+In fact, we are one of the UK's leading supplier of replacement cards and can supply the relevant units for virtually all models: and all at comparatively low prices.

-Don't be tempted by cheap second-hand key cards
+Please do not be tempted by second-hand key cards or ones from unknown sources

 We can supply and programme replacement key cards for the following Renault vehicles: